Randal Grichuk Player Props: Rockies vs. Tigers

 Randal Grichuk At The Plate

-- Grichuk has 16 doubles, a triple, two home runs and 15 walks while hitting .294.
+- Grichuk is batting .288 with 16 doubles, a triple, two home runs and 15 walks.

-- In 48 games played this season, he has homered in just two of them.
+- In 49 games played this year, he has hit a homer in just two of them.

+- In 28.6% of his games this year, Grichuk has had at least one RBI.
+He's picked up more than one in 8.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.